shubhamagarwal1993/Algorithms/hardware/os_thread_process_lock.md

 - Pthread mutexes are used for mutual exclusion between threads of the same process
 - System V IPC (man svipc) semaphores can be used across processes
 - Filesystem-level locks (on files or parts of files) can also used to coordinate between multiple processes
+- A mutex provides mutual exclusion, either producer or consumer can have the key (mutex) and proceed with their work.
+As long as the buffer is filled by producer, the consumer needs to wait, and vice versa.

 # Semaphore: (A kernel resource that provide synchronization services):
 - A signaling mechanism
 - A semaphore does the same as a mutex but allows x number of threads to enter, this can be used for example to limit the number of cpu, io or ram intensive tasks running at the same time
+- In lieu of single buffer, we can split the 4 KB buffer into four 1 KB buffers (identical resources).
+A semaphore can be associated with these four buffers.
+The consumer and producer can work on different buffers at the same time.

 # Deadlocks and Livelocks
 ## Essential conditions for deadlock: